 Holding bars and restaurants accountable for injuries caused by intoxicated drivers and patrons

 In Massachusetts, bars and restaurants can be liable for the actions of intoxicated patrons both inside the bar and even once they leave the bar.
-The injured party's lawyer must prove that the drunk patron showed visible signs of intoxication at the time of service of the liquor, or otherwise show by circumstantial evidence that the liquor licensee over-served the patron.
+The injured party’s alcohol-related accident law firm must prove that the drunk patron showed visible signs of intoxication at the time of service of the liquor, or otherwise show by circumstantial evidence that the liquor licensee over-served the patron.

 Significant recovery for the widow and family of a man who died in a single car accident as a passenger in his friend’s vehicle.
 The driver of the car was intoxicated at the time of the accident, and had been drinking at a bar near the accident site.
 SUGARMAN attorneys brought claims on behalf of the widow and family against the driver and the establishment, under Massachusetts’ liquor liability law, alleging that the driver was negligent and that the bar had over-served him.